brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 So far we've requested that a podcasts object store be created, and we've requested an index to search it.
 These interactions are happening as **transactions** - operations for accessing or modifying data in the database.
 We must wait for these transactions to be completed before we can add data to our object store.
 In other words, we need to make sure the object store has, in fact, been created.

-IndexedDB provides a `transaction.oncomplete` handler that will be called when our object store is ready to accept data:
+IndexedDB provides a `transaction.oncomplete` event handler that will be called when our object store is ready to accept data:

 ```javascript
 objectStore.transaction.oncomplete = function(event) {